gschmutz/bigdata-spark-workshop/03-object-storage/README.md

 ### Create a Bucket

-Before we can upload the files to Minio, we first have to create a bucket.
+Before we can upload the files to MinIO, we first have to create a bucket.

 Click on **Create bucket**